MultiPoolMiner/MultiPoolMiner/README.txt

 - CCminerLyra2RE2
 This is not a fault of MultiPoolMiner and nothing can be done on our end.
 Please raise an issue on their respective github pages.
 See FAQ#2 on how to exclude these if you wish to do so.

+Benchmarking NvidiaPalgin miners
+NvidiaPalgin miners currently do not have a working API, so MPM can not properly read hash rates from it.
+In these cases you will need to manually create the benchmark file (copy an benchmark file from another file and replace the hashrates).

 ====================================================================